What to Expect When Joining QOD

 Step 5: Complete QOD Registration and Training

-Upon completion of the QOD agreements, regulatory approval and first year payment, the NPA will forward site contact information to the QOD Coordinating Center at VUMC.
+Upon completion of the QOD agreements, regulatory approval and first year payment, the NPA will forward site contact information to the QOD Coordinating Center at Vanderbilt University Medical Center (VUMC).
 Your site data coordinators will also be provided with access to the QOD training materials.
 Once training has been completed, the QOD Coordinating Center at VUMC will schedule an orientation teleconference to review training progress and address any remaining questions.
 Access to the QOD password-protected registry website will be provided after successful completion of the training program.